-Run an App as Administrator in Windows 10
+Run an App as Administrator in Windows 11 and Windows 10

-Windows 10, like all Windows versions since Windows Vista, includes User Account Control or UAC which limits the user’s rights even if he is a member of the Administrators group so that malicious apps or malware can’t make unauthorized changes to your PC.
+Windows 11, and all its predecessors since Windows Vista, includes User Account Control or UAC which limits the user’s rights even if he is a member of the Administrators group so that malicious apps or malware can’t make unauthorized changes to your PC.

 However, there are a number of apps that don’t work properly in Windows 10 unless they are run as administrator.
 Some of your own automation scenarios like batch files or PowerShell scripts may require administrative privileges.

-While it is possible to disable UAC entirely in Windows 10, it is a bad idea from a security standpoint.
+While it is possible to disable UAC entirely, it is a bad idea from a security standpoint.
 The right way is to run certain apps as Administrator as and when it is required.
 Here are some methods you can use to launch a desktop app as administrator.

 The easiest way to run an application as Administrator is to right click its executable file or shortcut in the Start menu/Start screen and pick “Run as Administrator” from the context menu.